O1ahmad/ansible-role-openssh/README.md

 Execution of both the `openssh` and `ssh-agent` daemons is accomplished utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool, standard on most Linux platforms.
 Both can be customized to adhere to system administrative policies by using the following launch arguments:

 `extra_run_args: <cli-options>` (**default**: None)
 - list of `sshd` commandline arguments to pass to the executable at runtime for customizing launch.
-This variable enables the role to be customized according to the operator's specification; whether to activate a particular operational mode, force use of a specific type of IPv address family or pass additional configuration values
+This variable enables the role to be customized according to the operator's specification; whether to activate a particular operational mode, force use of a specific type of IPv address family or pass additional runtime configuration values

 A list of available command-line options can be found [here](https://www.freebsd.org/cgi/man.cgi?sshd(8)).